amnsbr/cubnm/README.rst

 .. install-end

+.. quickstart-start
 Quickstart
 -------------
 Evolutionary optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Run a CMAES optimization for 10 iterations with a population size of 20:
+Run a CMAES optimization of reduced Wong Wang model with G and wEE as free parameters:

 .. code-block:: python